-- ✓I am responsible for my own behaviour including the language I use and the materials I choose to access - ✓I understand that my use of the internet is monitored - ✓I will use hardware in school considerately and report any problems to an adult - √I will only log into computers using my username and password - √I will always keep my personal information safe - ✓I will not intentionally access unsuitable material and if I do by accident I will inform an adult - ✓ I understand that when working collaboratively on a file, other people with access can view and edit the document.
-If there any issues, any edits can be monitored and traced by adults - ✓I will be polite and responsible when I communicate with others online and treat other users with respect - ✓I will remember that stranger danger also applies online - ✓I will not download files from the internet without permission - ✓I understand that failure to behave appropriately will be dealt with according to the school behaviour policy.
+- ✓ I am responsible for my own behaviour including the language I use and the materials I choose to access. - ✓ I understand that my use of the internet is monitored - ✓ I will use hardware in school considerately and report any problems to an adult - √ I will only log into computers using my username and password - ✓ I will always keep my personal information safe - ✓ I will not intentionally access unsuitable material and if I do by accident I will inform an adult - ✓ I will be polite and responsible when I communicate with others online and treat other users with respect - ✓ I will remember that stranger danger also applies online - ✓ I will not download files from the internet without permission - ✓ I understand that failure to behave appropriately will be dealt with according to the school behaviour policy.